Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 What I Looked at to Find the Best Recruiting Software

-If you’re looking for an applicant tracking system (ATS), it’s clear your main goal is to make quality hires for your business in the most efficient way possible.
+If you’re looking for an recruiting software or an applicant tracking system (ATS), it’s clear your main goal is to make quality hires for your business in the most efficient way possible.

 The question becomes, what criteria do you use to choose the best software-company fit?
 Here are a few key factors to consider: